 Lotus pose may be depicted as the standard meditation posture, but it is very challenging for many people as it requires high hip flexibility.
 Practicing this posture further improves flexibility, promotes good posture, calms the mind, and stretches the ankles and knees.

 From an easy pose, lift the left foot and slowly move it towards the right thigh, placing it close to the groin with the sole facing up.
-This is known as half lotus pose.
+This is known as the half-lotus pose.

 Tortoise Pose (Kurmasana)